 A complaint includes a concern, grievance or statement that something is unsatisfactory or unacceptable.
-Complaints may be made verbally or in writing (letter, email, SMS, social media platforms or digital applications used by the provider, etc) by a centre employee, parent/guardians, child or member of the public.
+Complaints may be made verbally or in writing (letter, email, SMS, social media platforms or digital applications used by the provider, etc) by a C&K employee, parent/guardians, child or member of the public.
 A complaint ban be formal or informal.
-A complaint can be about the Committee (Approved Provider), the centre, a centre employee.
-A complaint may be about conduct, a centre incident or other aspects of the centre's operations where it is alleged that a breach of the National Law is occurring or has occurred.
+A complaint can be about C&K (Approved Provider), a C&K centre, a C&K employee.
+A complaint may be about conduct, a centre incident or other aspects of a centre's operations where it is alleged that a breach of the National Law is occurring or has occurred.